DRF Celebrates Seven Years Of Resilient Voices In The Media - UrduPoint

 DRF Celebrates 'Seven Years Of Resilient Voices In The Media'

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Sep, 2023 ) :Digital Rights Foundation (DRF) held a conference titled 'Celebrating Resilient Voices in the Media' at a local hotel here late Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Sep, 2023 ) :Digital Rights Foundation (DRF) held a conference titled 'Celebrating Resilient Voices in the Media' at a local hotel here, the other day.

 According to a press release received, the conference was marked as a celebratory event of DRF's work and achievements with women journalists in the country, particularly through its Network of Women Journalists for Digital Rights (NWJDR).